hideyukiinada/ml/examples/readme_gan.md

 Generator converts this noise to what it thinks is a real-looking digit image.
 Whether the digit is real or fake is judged by Discriminator.
 What this means is that Generator will try to adjust itself so that it generates an image that looks real to Discriminator.

 ### Structure of Discriminator
-Discriminator consists of two-layer neural network with 28 pixel by pixel image as an input, 512 units in a hidden layer, 1 unit on the output layer:
+Discriminator consists of two-layer neural network with flattened 28 pixel by 28 pixel image as an input, 512 units on a hidden layer, 1 unit on the output layer:
 ```
 discriminator = Model(num_input=28 * 28)
 discriminator.add(Layer(512, activation=af.RELU))